AdobeDocs/experience-manager-cloud-service.en/help/forms/list-forms-on-sites-page.md

     >
     > Alternatively, you can also drag and drop the component.

-4. Browse the available components in the dialog box and select the desrired layout from the list.
+1. Browse the available components in the dialog box and select the desrired layout from the list.
 For example, select the **searchlister** component from the list to add the **Search & Lister** Forms portal component.

 ## Understand properties of the searchlister component

-You can easily customize **searchlister** component properties using the Configure Dialog for a seamless user experience.
+You can easily customize **Search and Lister** component properties using the Configure Dialog for a seamless user experience.
 To configure, select the component and then select the ![Configure icon](assets/configure_icon.png).
 The **[!UICONTROL Search and Lister]** dialog opens.

 ### Display tab